Views of Kanye West: Race relations

+In March 2013, during an interview with Clique TV, West considered racism to be a "dated concept" meant "to separate, to alienate, to pinpoint anything," metaphorically comparing it to two catch fighting over a bouncing ball.
+On his sixth studio album Yeezus (2013), West spoke against private prisons and mentions segregation on the track, "New Slaves", referencing the connection between the Drug Enforcement Association and CoreCivic.
+He further explored such themes in "Black Skinhead".

+In October 2013, while on 97.1 AMP in Los Angeles, West explained that he sold merch themed with the Confederate flag on The Yeezus Tour in an attempt to re-appropriate it, claiming he took the flag and considered it his.
+"It's my flag now.
+Now what are you going to do?", he finished.
+In September 2016, in promotion of Yeezy Season 4, he tweeted a casting call for "multiracial women only".

 In 2018, West criticized the Thirteenth Amendment, citing the provision allowing slavery as punishment for a crime.
 In May, West caused controversy when he said during an appearance on TMZ: "When you hear about slavery for 400 years ... for 400 years?
 That sounds like a choice.
 You were there for 400 years and it's all of y'all.
 It's like we're mentally imprisoned."
 West responded to the controversy on Twitter: "Of course I know that slaves did not get shackled and put on a boat by free will.
 My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved" and "The reason why I brought up the 400 years point is that we can't be mentally imprisoned for another 400 years.
 We need free thought now.
 Even the statement was an example of free thought.
 It was just an idea.
 Once again I am being attacked for presenting new ideas."
 Later, on August 29, 2018, West offered up an emotional apology for his slavery comment during a radio interview with 107.5 WGCI Chicago.